philbackworks/3AFans.com-Site-Data/_toys-1-6/mega-zomb.md

   -  Zombkin
 article_contributors: [Phil Back]
 toy_pics:
+  -  just-a-rumor.jpg
 backstory:
 ---
 This character is not a toy... yet!

 "[Mega Zomb] is really big and zombi-ish, it is kinda epic and silly, can’t wait to show him off!
 Mega Zombs weakness is the amount of energy needed to be, well mega!
-One of our proto’s was 15” tall,  that kinda height is the aim…" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Q and A #39</a>
+One of our proto’s was 15” tall,  that kinda height is the aim…"
+<cite>- <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Ashley Wood, ThreeA Blog Q and A (#39)</a></cite>

+Is this the same as: "ZOMBENSTEIN©"?
+<cite>- <a href="http://worldof3alegion.forumotion.com/t287-qa-sessions-with-ashley-wood" target="_blank">ThreeA Blog Q and A (#9)</a></cite>